Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

-Peace lilies require the soil to be evenly moist so water regularly with a generous soak.
-Typically watering once per week is meets the moisture requirements of a peace lily to avoid the plant drooping or developing root rot.
+Peace lilies require the soil to be evenly moist, so water regularly with a generous soak.
+Typically, watering once per week meets the moisture requirements of a peace lily to avoid the plant drooping or developing root rot, but this can vary.
 Mist the leaves with water to increase humidity.

 Keep reading to learn how often and how much to water and mist your peace lily and for important watering best practices to keep your peace lily healthy and prevent drooping or root rot…